cvs-health/testaro/README.md

 {
-  "what": "string: description of the script", "strict": "boolean: whether redirections should be treated as failures", "commands": "array of objects: the commands to be performed" }
+  "what": "string: description of the script", "strict": "boolean: whether redirections should be treated as failures", "timeLimit": "number: limit in seconds on the execution of this script", "commands": "array of objects: the commands to be performed" }
 ```

+The `timeLimit` property is optional.
+If it is omitted, a default of 300 seconds (5 minutes) is set.

 ### Example